Convergence of adaptive stochastic collocation with finite elements: Numerical experiments

+{To drive parametric refinement, we employ only profits with work as defined in~\eqref{def:profit_work}.
+As observed in Section \ref{sec:rks_workless_profit}, workless profits lead to a tensor-product interpolant and thus less interesting results.
+For all examples, we consider the finite element estimator is $\eta_{FE,I} = \eta_{2,I} \Lambda_{2,I}$ as defined in Section~\ref{sec:others}.
+The D\"orfler parameter for refinement is chosen as $\theta = 0.7$ and, as default mesh $\mathcal{T}_{\rm init}$, a quasi-uniform mesh with 512 triangles and 289 vertices.}

-In order to decrease the memory requirements of the program, the finite element refinement tolerance from Algorithm \ref{algo:refine_FE} is modified as follows:
+In order to decrease the memory requirements of the program, the finite element refinement tolerance from Section~\ref{sec:others} is modified as follows:

-i.e. we neglect the term depending on the margin of $I$.
-Further investigations will have to be carried out in order to understand whether or not this choice of tolerance is sufficient to prove convergence.
+i.e. we neglect the term depending on the margin of $I$. {In the experiments below, we observe that this choice does not compromise convergence.
+Further investigations will have to be carried out in order to understand whether or not the sufficient condition for convergence can be weakened.
+The constant $\alpha$ appearing in~\eqref{def:big_tol} is chosen as $\alpha=0.9$.
+A value of $\alpha$ close to one shifts the balance between finite element refinement and parameter enrichment towards the latter one.}

-In order to improve the execution time of the program, we modify Algorithm \ref{algo:refine_FE} slightly: Instead of re-computing the tolerance $\rm Tol$ at each iteration of the loop, we update it only at the end and, if needed, keep refining the finite element solutions.
+In order to improve the computational efficiency, we use the following shortcut in the implementation of Algorithm \ref{algo:refine_FE}: Instead of re-computing the tolerance $\rm Tol$ at each iteration of the loop, we update it only at the end and, if needed, keep refining the finite element solutions.
 We alternate these two steps until the finite element estimator falls below the tolerance.

+{In the following two sections, we consider a physical domain $D= (0,1)^2$ and denote $x = (x_1, x_2)\in D$.
+The parametric domain is $\Gamma = [-1,1]^N$ for an integer $N$ representing the number of parametric dimensions of the problem.}

+We recall that for a numerical solution $S_{I}[U]$ obtained with SCFE, its number of degrees of freedom is proportional to $M\coloneqq \sum_{\bm{y}\in\HH_I} \#\TT_{\bm{y}}$, where $\#\TT_{\bm{y}}$ is the number of vertices of the mesh corresponding to the collocation point $\bm{y}$ (or equivalently the dimension of the finite element space $V_{\bm{y}}$ up to boundary conditions).